 Yes, South of the Border is a wonderful bargain destination for food, accommodations, and leisure activity.
 It’s one of the reasons Mexico remains a top worldwide tourist destination.

 With all of that, it’s super important to not fall into the cheap trap.
-Many times, inferior products and services are offered to those who are only interested in being cheap, cheap, cheap.
-These policies is no exception.
+Inferior products and services are available for those who are only interested in being cheap, cheap, cheap.
+These Insurance policies are no exception.
 Mexicans aren’t stupid and know the meaning of value and quality.
 They simply want to accommodate all the different personalities who visit their country.

 The smart traveler understands this in ways a news-hyped tourist never will.
 Don’t fall into that trap of being too cheap.
 In the end, the joke is always on you.